udibo/mock/README.md

 ```

 If you have an instance method but need it to call a replacement function
 instead of the original, you can create a stub with a replacement function.
-If
-you need it to return specific values instead, you can add return values after
-initialization by replacing or adding to the `stub.returns` queue.
-When the
-returns queue is empty, it will call the replacement function.

 ```ts
 import { assertEquals } from "https://deno.land/std@0.114.0/testing/asserts.ts";